What are IP ratings? Why is it relevant to lighting your bathroom?

-An IP (Ingress Protection) rating is assigned to any equipment designed to prevent water and/or solid objects from entering in such a way as to cause damage or loss of function.
+An IP rating (or IP code) is a measure of how well a piece of equipment is protected from water and solid objects.
 It can be present on everything from smartphones to outdoor sockets but is especially pertinent for lighting.

 |IP Rating||Object Size Protected Against||Effective Against|

 |0||Not Protected||No protection from the contact and ingress of objects|

 |1||>50mm||Any large surface, such as the back of the hand, but no protection against deliberate contact|